(Gabrielle Doe) (The 1980s, part #1)

 Harper and Denninger happened upon a crashed car.
 As it caught fire, Denninger tried to get the trapped driver out.

-But Harper instead stole a document holder, and riffed through the content.
+But Harper instead stole a document holder, and riffed through its content.
 She then told the shocked Denninger to just let the man die.

 The driver was a chemist working for Tobias Whale’s mob.
 He had invented a super-narcotic.
 Harper immediately decided to blackmail the mob over the stolen documents.